Effective Date: May 18, 2020

 TRUCE has adopted this Privacy Shield Policy (“PS Policy”) to establish and maintain an adequate level of Personal Data privacy protection.
 This PS Policy applies to the processing of Personal Data that TRUCE obtains from Customers located in the EEA, the United Kingdom, and Switzerland.
 In the context of this PS Policy, the term “Customer” means an visitor to our Site or a user of our Services.

 - How to Contact TRUCE With Inquiries or Complaints.
-In compliance with the EU-US and Swiss-US Privacy Shield Principles, TRUCE commits to resolve complaints about your privacy and our collection or use of your personal information.
-UK, EU, or Swiss individuals with questions or concerns about the use of their Personal Data should contact TRUCE at [email protected].
+In compliance with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework, TRUCE commits to resolve complaints about your privacy and our collection or use of your personal information.
+UK, EU or Swiss individuals with questions or concerns about the use of their Personal Data should contact TRUCE at [email protected].

 - Data Access and Use Limitation Rights.
 Your rights to access, and the choices and means TRUCE offers you for limiting the use and disclosure of your Personal Data are described above in the subsection entitled “Your Data Rights Under GDPR.”